- If Disk Management is not loading, there might be the case of a file corruption problem.

 After creating a new account, switch to it and check if that solves the problem.

 If the issue doesn’t appear on the new account, you need to move your files to the new account and use it instead of your old account.

 If Windows won’t let you add a new user account, follow some easy steps and create or add how many accounts you want!

 If Disk Management is not loading in Windows 10 or connecting to Virtual Disk Service got stuck, you finally know what to do.

 However important, Disk Management is not the only or the best such software.
-Take a look at our selection of the best disk management tools for Windows 10.
+You can also use other efficient disk management software suggested in the article.